Sh-bharat/Ghost-Typing-and-Fake-Security-Alert/README.md

 **Please use these scripts responsibly and only in controlled environments for educational or demonstration purposes.
 Avoid deploying or executing them in any unauthorized or malicious manner.
 The provided scripts are for illustrative purposes only.**

 ---

-Feel free to adjust and expand this README file to include more details or instructions as needed!